usnistgov/imppy3d/anaconda/ReadMe.txt

 This will use the Conda package manager to resolve dependency issues.
 However, Conda can be time consuming compared to PIP.

-An alternative installation method utilizes the PIP manger instead of Conda.
+An alternative installation method utilizes the PIP manager instead of Conda.
 This can easily be tried using following generic-PIP YML file along with the following steps: